igorskyflyer/igorskyflyer/README.md

 - 🤝 I am looking for help with my FOSS projects,
 - 📫 Reach me by email, LinkedIn, Whatsapp.

+If you in any case want to support my open-source work which takes my dedication and time, you can do so using my [Patreon](https://patreon.com/igor_dvlpr) page.
+Any type support is more than welcome. 🙂

 Thank you for reading. 😊